Jaehaks/texflow.nvim/README.md

 ```

 > [!NOTE]
-> `latexmk` will install packages which is called in `\usepackages` automatically if the packages is not installed.
+> If you use `MikTeX`, packages which is called in `\usepackages` are installed automatically when compile starts if the packages are not installed.

 > [!TIP]
 > Sometimes, errors occur after compile even though tex file grammar is perfect If the previous compile result has error. \